noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 [...If you... interfere...
 I will kill you.]

 [...I see, that’s a considerable magic power you possess...
-However, how about you don’t underestimate me too much!!?!]
+However, how about you don’t underestimate me too much?!]

 [?!]